 - Fiber: Get more fiber or bulk in the diet.
 If this cannot be done adequately by diet changes, consider adding a fiber supplement to the diet.
 There are many of these available, including psyllium (Metamucil) and methylcellulose (Citrucel).
-In general, these fiber supplements are not drugs and are safe and effective if taken together with sufficient water.
+In general, these fiber supplements are safe and effective if taken together with sufficient water.
 They are not laxatives and must be taken regularly (whether you are constipated or not) in order for them to help you avoid future constipation.
 They are generally taken suspended in a glass of water one to three times daily.
 Start with once a day dose, and increase to twice daily after a week, and then to three times daily after another week if necessary.

 - Exercise: Regular physical activity is an important component in bowel health.
 Try a daily exercise such as the knee-to-chest position.
 Such positions may activate bowel movements.
 Spend about 10-15 minutes in this position.
 Breathe in and out deeply.

 - Hydration: Drink plenty of fluids, especially water and fruit juices.
 Drink 6